 You can bake these in a liner so they are easy to grab and take with you (also this makes them feel very coffee shop to me) or you can butter your muffin pan before baking and get a slightly crisper edge on your muffins.

 Either way, they are delicious, plus super easy to bake.

 Bonus points because baking these makes your whole kitchen smell like a pumpkin spice candle.
+Try my soft pumpkin muffins as well if you are a muffin fan!
 Enjoy! xo.
 Emma